jlippold/tweakCompatible/README.md

 ## Submissions

 In order to submit whether a tweak works with an iOS version, you need to submit a review via Cydia.
-If you click the `Report as Working` button, you will be redirected to github issues with a pre-populated issue created.
+If you click the `Working` button at the bottom of the package details page, you will be redirected to github issues with a pre-populated issue created.
 A github account is required to submit reviews.

 Every hour, I pull any open issues, update `docs/tweaks.json`, and close the ticket.
 This is done by cron.